 How To Prepare

 Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).

 Arrange for someone to take you home after the test.
 You may not have to stay in the hospital overnight.

-Do not eat or drink (except for a small amount of water) for 6 to 12
+Do not eat or drink (except for a small amount of water) for 6 to 12 hours before the test.

 Take your medicines as directed by your doctor.
 You might stop taking certain medicines before your test and start taking them again after your test.